Luxury & Private Namibia Safaris

 Desert heat and endless stretches of sand, broken by soaring dunes and dramatic coastlines; this is Namibia, home to the world-famous Sossusvlei.
-The country is a mix of striking landscape, unmatched star-gazing, prehistoric plants and unique desert adapted animals.
+The country is a mix of striking landscapes, unmatched star-gazing, prehistoric plants and unique desert-adapted animals.
 Ancient cultures continue their age-old traditions, alongside modern cities and quaint towns.

-Namibia is one of Africa’s best kept secrets – it is off the beaten track and its landscapes and horizons make the country truly unique.
-With only 2 million inhabitants, a safe and stable political economy, and a well-established infrastructure, this is a destination which has long been overlooked by regular travelers.
+Namibia is one of Africa’s best-kept secrets—it is off the beaten track and its landscapes and horizons make the country truly unique.
+With only two million inhabitants, a safe and stable political economy, and a well-established infrastructure, this is a destination that has long been overlooked by regular travelers.
 Its quiet beauty soaks into your being and the sense of peace and utter remoteness is part of this country’s charm.

 Although Namibia is home to Etosha National Park, it is not primarily a safari destination.
 For those seeking a traditional safari experience, Namibia can easily be paired with another country whose emphasis is on game viewing, such as Botswana or South Africa.

-Namibia’s scenery is awe-inspiring, a vision which remains with you long after you have returned home.
+Namibia’s scenery is awe-inspiring, a vision that remains with you long after you have returned home.
 Speaking of home, check out some of our favorite accommodation in Namibia.

 - Namibia safaris offer dramatic landscapes, incredible stargazing, and the tallest sand dunes in the world.
 It is a good choice if you are looking for stunning desert scenery in a remote area.